 - It helps understand the movement of share capital in and out of business easily and concisely.

 - It is a regulatory reporting requirement and requires compliance for eligible entities.

 - Analyzing the Shareholders’ Equity Statement trend allows one to holistically assess the company’s financial health.

 Some of the major disadvantages are as follows:

 - It cannot be reviewed in isolation as it is a supporting document and needs to be analyzed along with other financial statements to understand and interpret.

 - It can provide a biased view if not seen in totality.
-For instance, a higher dividend payout and no retention of profit in the form of Retained Earnings may be considered a negative attribute; however, if the same is seen from the perspective of the nonavailability of positive NPV projects within the company can be considered as a positive attribute.
+For instance, a higher dividend payout and no retention of profit in the form of Retained Earnings may be considered a negative attribute; however, if the same is seen from the perspective of the non-availability of positive NPV projects within the company, it can be considered as a positive attribute.

-Financial Statements are an important source of information for the external stakeholders as well as for general shareholders.
+Financial Statements are an important source of information for external stakeholders and general shareholders.
 Shareholders’ Equity Statement is an important financial document that forms part of the company’s financial statements and is closely tracked to understand the business’s equity transactions in capital infusion, dividend outflow, repurchase of shares, etc. Further, this statement also helps analyze owners’ contribution to the business’s total assets as the business assets are funded with a combination of liabilities and Shareholders’ Equity.
-Declining shareholder’s equity and increasing debt component is a classic sign of external stakeholders to get alert about the prospects of the business with other things being equal.
+Declining shareholder’s equity and increasing debt component is a classic sign that external stakeholders to get alert about the prospects of the business, with other things being equal.
 Thus Shareholder’s Equity is one of the many financial documents which an investor, a potential investor, should review to make informed investment decisions.